ShawnN24/sunhacks2025/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project was created for SunHacks 2025.
-See the repository for license information.

 ## 🙏 Acknowledgments